Walton Hill: Ascents

 The hill can be walked up on foot from most directions.
 The most common ascent is from a car park north east of the summit.
 The car park is most easily accessed from A456 road via Hagley Wood Lane (leaving it between Hagley and Hayley Green) or Uffmoor Lane (leaving it just east of Hayley Green).
 Both lead to a tee-junction at the top of St. Kenelm's Pass next to High Harcourt Farm.
 The lane from High Harcourt Farm skirts Walton Hill finishing at another tee-junction with the A491 road at the Hollybush (public house).
 For access routes please refer to the relevant Ordnance Survey map (Explorer 1:25,000 series – Wolverhampton & Dudley).

 Further along the lane the hill can be accessed on foot via the long bricked paved driveway to Walton Hill Farm.
-From the same lane, about half way to the Hollybush, is Sling Common near the entrance to Calcot Hill Farm on Calcot Hill, which gives access to the summit of Walton Hill along a footpath which follows a ridge through private farm land, leading to Walton Hill Farm, where the path enters the National Trust land on the summit of Walton Hill.
+From the same lane, about halfway to the Hollybush, is Sling Common near the entrance to Calcot Hill Farm on Calcot Hill, which gives access to the summit of Walton Hill along a footpath which follows a ridge through private farm land, leading to Walton Hill Farm, where the path enters the National Trust land on the summit of Walton Hill.

 A bridle path runs from Calcot Hill Farm, along the southern face of the Walton Hill to the hamlet of Walton Pool.
 This crosses a footpath from Belbroughton and the A491 across farmland on its way towards the summit.
 From Walton Pool, a hamlet in the parish of Clent, two bridle paths follow the lines of two ridges, and meet to form the main south western spine of Walton hill.
 To the north west of Walton Pool there is a footpath which starts at St. Leonards church, the Parish church in Clent, and joins one of the two bridleways emanating from Walton Pool.
 Another path starts in the hamlet of Clatterbach, near the Vine Inn in Clent village and this allows direct access to the north western flank of Walton Hill.

 The northern car park is at 260 m above sea level.
 The other access points onto the hill start from slightly lower down the slope at 250 m The access from the northern car park has the steepest and shortest route to the summit, but there is also an easy access trail which winds around the end of the hill.
 The Calcot Hill route is just over a mile long (about two kilometres).
 The other routes are all about a mile (about a kilometre and a half) to the summit.